The Audit & Supervisory Board Activities

 At any time

-Evaluation of the effectiveness of the Audit & Supervisory Board
+Evaluation of the Effectiveness of the Audit & Supervisory Board

-Each year, the Board sets evaluation items, with a focus on critical auditing items, and evaluates the effectiveness of the Board from a multifaceted and objective perspective.
-For FY2024 under review, through comprehensive and unfettered discussions at the Audit & Supervisory Board meetings based on the self-evaluation by each Audit & Supervisory Board Member, and feedbacks from Representative Directors, Outside Directors and other related parties, it was concluded that the system of the Board as a whole was functioning effectively.
+Each year, the Board sets evaluation items, focusing on critical auditing matters, and reviews the Board’s effectiveness from a multifaceted and objective perspective.
+For FY2024, based on comprehensive and open discussions at ASB meetings, self‐evaluations by ASB members, and feedback from Representative Directors, Outside Directors, and other relevant parties, it was concluded that the Board’s overall system was functioning effectively.

 For a summary of the Audit & Supervisory Board’s effectiveness evaluation, please see the following website: